criske/jersey-hk2-aop/README.md

 A proof of concept for Jersey as an alternative way to create aop proxies, inspired by Spring.

+Supports only JDK dynamic proxies for now.

+There are plans to include CGLib for class proxies and AspectJ pointcut expressions for filters.

 ```java
 interface SomeService {
     void foo(String arg);